 The primary functions of an ALU include:

-• Arithmetic Operations: Addition, subtraction, multiplication, and division.
+- Arithmetic Operations: Addition, subtraction, multiplication, division, and modular arithmetic.

 Components of an ALU